techytanveer/GTK-System-Monitor/README.md

 Shift operates entirely in user-space, requiring no sudo or elevated permissions to read system stats.

 ## 4. Performance
-By using std::this_thread::sleep_for, we maintain a constant 1Hz update frequency.
+By using *std::this_thread::sleep_for*, we maintain a constant 1Hz update frequency.
 This keeps Shift's own CPU footprint at <1% on modern systems, ensuring the monitor doesn't become the problem it's trying to track.

 ## 5. Determinism
 State transitions are predictable.
-The UI only updates when the dispatcher receives a signal, and data snapshots are protected by std::mutex to prevent race conditions or "jittery" data displays.
+The UI only updates when the dispatcher receives a signal, and data snapshots are protected by *std::mutex* to prevent race conditions or "jittery" data displays.

 ## 6. Maintainability
 The codebase follows a strict Interface-based Design.

-IDataProvider:
+*IDataProvider:*
 An abstract interface allowing for easy swapping of data sources (e.g., switching from libgtop to a custom /proc parser).

-Clear Hierarchy:
+*Clear Hierarchy:*
 Logical separation between Core (logic) and UI (presentation).

 ## 7. Portability